craterdog/go-simple-processor/README.md

 ![Processor Flow](https://raw.githubusercontent.com/wiki/craterdog/go-simple-processor/docs/images/Processor%20Flow.jpg)

+It is ideal for the latest cloud-based web-service architectures like AWS Lambda Functions or Azure Functions that execute a function for each web request that is received.
+These architectures don't require the overhead of an operating system running on a traditional microprocessor.

-It also provides a Go based simulator for the processor.
+This project also provides a Go based simulator for the simple processor.

 ### Architecture
-This simple processor architecture is made up of two major components—the Central Processing Unit (CPU) and the Memory Unit.
+This simple processor architecture is made up of two major components—the Central Processing Unit (CPU) and the Memory Unit, both using 16 bit words and memory addressing.

 ![Architecture Model](https://raw.githubusercontent.com/wiki/craterdog/go-simple-processor/docs/images/Processor%20Architecture.jpg)